Mina Loy: Florence, 1906–1916

 In daughter Joella (née Sinara) Bayer's memoir, now part of the Mina Loy Estate, she reflected on her parents, saying: My mother, tall, willowy, extraordinarily beautiful, very talented, undisciplined, a free spirit, with the beginning of too strong an ego; my father, short, dark, a mediocre painter, bad tempered, with charming social manners and endless conversation about the importance of his family.According to Gillian Hanscombe and Virginia L. Smyers:During their ten years in Florence, both Mina and Haweis took lovers and developed their separate lives.
 In 1913 and 1914, though she was coping with motherhood, a soured marriage, lovers, and her own artistic aspirations, Mina found time to notice and take part in the emerging Italian Futurist movement, led by Filippo Marinetti, whom Loy had a brief affair with, and to read Stein's manuscript: The Making of Americans.
 Loy even showed some of her own art at the first Free Futurist International Exhibition in Rome.
 She became, also, at this time, a lifelong convert to Christian Science.In winter 1913, at Caffe Giubbe Rosse (an informal meeting place of those involved in Giovanni Papini's Lacerba) Loy's lodger friend and fellow artist, the American Frances Simpson Stevens, met Florentine artists Carlo Carrà and Ardengo Soffici, who, with Papini, had joined forces with Marinetti's Futurists earlier that year.
 They soon began visiting Stevens on the Costa San Giorgio and through this connection Stevens and Loy met many other Italian artists.
 Soffici would later invite Loy and Stevens to exhibit their work in the First Free Futurist International Exhibition, to be held in Rome at the Sprovieri Gallery – Loy was the only artist representing Britain and Stevens the only North American.

 From 1914 until her departure for America in 1916, Loy was involved in a complicated love triangle between Papini and Marinetti – which she was to write about extensively in her poetry.

-Feminist Manifesto (c.
-1914)

 In 1914, while living in an expatriate community in Florence, Italy, Loy wrote her Feminist Manifesto.
 A galvanising polemic against the subordinate position of women in society, the short text remained unpublished in Loy's lifetime.